Tax Identification Number (TIN)

 - ATIN: File Form W-7A for children who are US citizens or residents.
 Other children may require an ITIN.

-To find a lost TIN, you can contact the issuing agency.
-You can also simply check your records—TINs appear on tax forms and other official documents, as well as online.
+To find a lost TIN, first check your records.
+TINs appear on tax forms and other official documents.

-For instance, you can look up your company’s EIN by:
+You can look up your lost or misplaced EIN by:

-An employer identification number is a type of tax identification number.
+Not exactly.
+An Employer Identification Number is a type of Tax Identification Number.
 An EIN is used by employers to open a business bank account, apply for a business loan, get business licenses and permits, and report or pay federal payroll taxes.

 Your business needs an EIN if you: